 I just don't want to give you guys inaccurate information at this point, so that's the only reason that I can't provide more.

-At this point, one of the main messages that we want to get out to the public is one, avoid the area.
+At this point, one of the main messages that we want to get out to the public is: one, avoid the area.

 Okay, we have a lot of police officers here from our jurisdiction.

-We're very thankful for other jurisdictions, Annapolis City Police Department, Maryland State Police, Howard County, federal agencies, everyone has come here to make sure that we get as many people safe as quickly as possible.
+We're very thankful for other jurisdictions, Annapolis City Police Department, Maryland State Police, Howard County, federal agencies.

-If you need to meet up with a friend or a loved one that was inside that building, our reunification center has been set up inside the Lord and Taylor inside Annapolis Mall.
+Our reunification center has been set up inside the Lord and Taylor inside Annapolis Mall.

-So we're asking everyone to respond to Lord and Taylor.
+So, we're asking everyone to respond to Lord and Taylor.

-We have officers there that will assist you.
+We have officers there that will assist you with meeting up with friends and family.

-So that's the biggest message we want to put out right now.
+So, that's the biggest message we want to put out right now.

 And as soon as that building's secure, we'll be able to provide more information.